wishawa/wishawa.github.io/content/posts/thread-scoped-async/index.md

 The easiest fix is to simply expose the function as unsafe, and document that user must not ignore the future returned from the function.

-Another solution is to make scoped tasks work more similarly to scoped threads, specifically by making it use infinite loop to wait.
+Another solution is to make scoped tasks work more similarly to scoped threads, specifically by making it use a loop to wait.
 This is in essence the approach taken by the [async-scoped crate](https://crates.io/crates/async-scoped).

 But as mentioned, looping like this "blocks the executor" and removes many benefits of async.
 This can become a real issue if you need to use scoped tasks in many places, or if you are in an environment such as browser WASM, where blocking is totally unacceptable.

 ### New approach: scoped_async_spawn

-[Async UI](https://wishawa.github.io/posts/async-ui-intro/) meets both of the aforementioned criteria: it needs to spawn a task for every UI component, and also be able to run in the browser.
+[Async UI](https://wishawa.github.io/posts/async-ui-intro/) faces both of the aforementioned issues: it needs to spawn a task for every UI component, and also be able to run in the browser.
 To make Async UI work, I made [scoped_async_spawn](https://crates.io/crates/scoped-async-spawn), which uses [Pin](https://doc.rust-lang.org/std/pin/struct.Pin.html) and runtime checks to make sure that the spawning future (the **x** in our example) can't be ignored.

 The mechanism of scoped_async_spawn is a blog-post worth of content in itself, so I'll make a separate post about it soon.
 Stay tuned!